Welcome

 Email: hooverj4@ccf.org

-PGY2 Clinical Pharmacogenomics Residency
+PGY-2 Clinical Pharmacogenomics Residency

-The PGY2 Clinical Pharmacogenomics resident will practice within the Cleveland Clinic Health System, including hospital based clinics on Main Campus.
-One example is the embedded pharmacogenomics clinic in the Center for Geriatric Medicine which is a pharmacist-driven service that utilizes consult agreements to allow pharmacists to initiate pharmacogenomics testing, provide interpretations and pharmacogenomics-based recommendations.
-Required rotations are four blocks of clinical pharmacogenomics, ambulatory care, ambulatory care specialty clinic, and drug information center.
-Residents will select up to 3 elective rotations from the following list: oncology, pediatrics, pharmacy informatics, psychiatry and transplant.
-Pharmacist preceptors are available for all rotations listed.
+The PGY-2 Clinical Pharmacogenomics resident will practice within the Cleveland Clinic Health System, including hospital-based clinics on main campus.
+One example is the embedded pharmacogenomics clinic in the Center for Geriatric Medicine that utilizes a consult agreement to allow pharmacists to initiate pharmacogenomics testing, provide interpretations and pharmacogenomics-based recommendations.

-Residents will complete a research project, a drug use evaluation, manuscript, a drug monograph and present at the following venues: resident conference, APPE student lecture series, ambulatory care monthly, and the Ohio College of Clinical Pharmacy spring meeting.
-Residents are required to staff 15 weekends, work 1 major and 1 minor holiday, and participate in an on call program.
-To assist with building research skills, the residents will participate in the residency research curriculum that takes place throughout the residency year.
+Residents are required to staff 15 weekends, work two Cleveland Clinic-recognized holidays, and participate in an on-call program.
+To assist with building research skills, the residents will participate in research curriculum that takes place throughout the year.
 Additional research resources include: staff statistician, statistical software, and grant funding through the Department of Pharmacy.
-Optional Experience: Residents can choose to complete a leadership certificate which is a 12 month training program that focuses in 4 key areas of essentials of leadership, leading yourself, leading others, and leading the profession of pharmacy.

 Contact